armanakbari/Bio-Computing/README.md

-# NQueens-Genetic-Algorithm
+# Bio-Computing Algorithms
-Implementing genetic algorithm with python and solving N-Queen problem with it
+Implementing many bio-computing algorithms such as genetic algorithm, PSO, and Ant Colony with Python and solving combinatorial problems such as N-Queen, TSP, and etc. with them.